joshbuhler/pole-line-pass/README.md

 # About pole-line-pass
 Scripts, info, and other stuff used by the team at the Wasatch 100 Pole Line Pass communications station.

+The info will remain in the repo here, but I will also be adding it to [the wiki](https://github.com/joshbuhler/pole-line-pass/wiki) to make things a bit more readable in a few places.

 ## Resources
 There are a few things in the `_resources` folder that are somewhat useful.
 Here's what you'll find: